A Guide to Orthopaedic Surgery

 Most pets will need to come into the clinic on the morning of the surgery.
 After filling out a hospital admission form, one of our dedicated team will admit them to the hospital ward.
 You are more than welcome to go with our staff to help them settle in although with all the new sights & sounds most pets are too excited to be worried.
 After a pre-anaesthetic examination by the surgeon, an intravenous catheter is placed and blood may be taken if the vet has recommended blood tests.

-Sedation is usually administered a couple of hours prior to surgery to help facilitate a smooth & gentle transition to general anaesthesia.
+Sedation is usually administered prior to surgery to help facilitate a smooth & gentle transition to general anaesthesia.

 Click here for more information on pre-surgery information.

-When the pet is ready for surgery general anaesthesia is administered from an intravenous injection and an inhalational gas through a tube placed in the windpipe.
-During the anaesthesia & surgical procedure, our team of dedicated nursing staff will monitor your pet’s blood pressure, breathing rate and blood oxygen levels.
-Some animals may need nerve blocks such as epidurals which are generally administered under general anaesthetic prior to surgery starting.
+When the pet is ready for surgery, general anaesthesia is commenced via an intravenous injection and an inhalational gas through a tube placed in the windpipe.
+During the procedure, our team of dedicated nursing staff will monitor your pet’s anaesthesia closely.
+Some animals may need nerve blocks, such as epidurals, which are generally administered under general anaesthetic prior to surgery starting.
 These help with pain relief during and after the surgical procedure.
 Intravenous fluids are also administered prior to and during the surgery to help hydrate your pet & maintain their blood pressure.

 During recovery, your pet is consistently monitored by our team of well-trained nurses to ensure they are clean, dry, warm and settled.
 If a bandage has been applied the nurses will monitor your pet to ensure that they adjust to it & don’t lick or chew at it or their sutures.
 If this is the case, or if you have doubts about being able to stop them licking or chewing we will place an Elizabethan collar around their neck to stop this.
-These should be worn at all times unless full supervision can be given
+These should be worn at all times, until your veterinary team advises removing it.

 When can my pet go home?

-Generally, after orthopaedic surgery, pets can typically go home once they are up, walking and their pain is under control.
+Generally, after orthopaedic surgery, pets can typically go home once they are up, walking and their pain is well managed.
 If the surgeon has any concerns about the recovery of your pet they will opt for further hospitalisation overnight to monitor them closely.

 What will I need to do once my pet is home?